bincrafters/bincrafters.github.io/_posts/2017-10-04-Conan-Package-Abseil.md

 ---

 Bincrafters has now published a Conan package for Google's open-source library "Abseil" to our public Conan repository on Bintray.
 Abseil was just announced by Titus Winters last week at CPPCon 2017, and provides a number of mature utililty types and functions.
 Abseil is a bit unique in that Google has chosen not to implement semantic versioning and promote the use of the library strictly by following the master branch of their GIT repository, a strategy described by Winters as "Live at Head.
+---
+If you've been following bincrafters the past few days, you've seen our recent releases of a Java package, followed by Bazel.
+Some may have wondered why anyone would create and publish these packages as their purpose in Conan was not obvious.
+The reason was Abseil.
+Since the announcement of Abseil, we wanted to try it out and help others try it out more easily via Conan.
+However, you can't just package Abseil, you have to build it first which is non-trivial.
+Still, we decided it was worth the effort to do it right and and actually use the build system supported by Google, and create the actual dependency chain in Conan.
+There are some efforts that aim to build Bazel with CMake, and that's probably a good thing.
+However, we felt that when it comes to building and packaging Google libraries in a repeatable and supportable way, it was best to embrace Bazel in our packaging pipeline.
+In fact, we discovered some pretty impressive things with Bazel, so it was for the best.
+Also, with Google releasing other great OSS libraries like Tensorflow and Protobuf to name a few, we now have the tools to release packages for these projects much more easily.
+So, stay tuned if you're interested in these projects, and please let us know what libraries you want via twitter or trello (see sidebar).

+A final note, Abseil was announced just about a week ago, and so it's a testament to the power of Conan.io that we have been able to create and test these three packages in a weeks time.
+It really is a brilliant platform.

 ## Package Reference